Updated: Sep 7, 2022

 Teaching Opposites of Emotion in a Class Setting

 This stage can be powerfully transformative but I use it in class with discretion as it can also be incredibly triggering for those dealing with PTSD, C-PTSD or any emotional regulation difficulties.
 If I do offer this stage in a class, as opposed to a 1:1 setting, I almost never suggest emotions to work with but instead welcome an exploration of inner experience as it is and always offer this exploration in a permissive manner to allow practitioners to work to their own emotional capacities.
-I also open and close the session with a discussing that normalises the challenging and difficult experiences that can arise during an contemplative, meditative practice to ensure people feel comfortable to share and do not feel they are alone or doing it 'wrong' in some way.
+I also open and close the session with a discussion that normalises the challenging and difficult experiences that can arise during a contemplative, meditative practice to ensure people feel comfortable sharing and do not feel they are alone or doing it 'wrong' in some way.